 This card is potent against Metalfoes, ABC, Burning Abyss variants, and to an extent, Blue-Eyes.
 The decks mentioned heavily rely on special summoning methods.
 Declaring fusion against Metalfoes or ABC removes a large portion of the engine that gets these decks going in the early game.
 Later on in the game, you might want to declare xyz against ABC and synchro against Metalfoes if they telegraph a gofu play.
 The choice is clear against Burning Abyss variants, as declaring xyz will set your opponent back considerably.
 Playing against Blue-Eyes you have the option of declaring xyz or synchro, and sometimes even ritual if your opponent is fielding Blue-Eyes Chaos MAX Dragon.
 It’s less of a blowout vs Blue-Eyes so you might avoid siding this against them.
 Kozmo, Monarchs, and Subterror/SPYRAL all don’t particularly care about Dimensional Boundary, unless of course you’re playing against Extra Deck Monarchs, or one/both of the new TCG exclusives gain an extra deck monster.

-The next card that is worth discussing is the quick-play spell Pot of Avidity.
+The next card that is worth discussing is the quick-play spell Pot of Acquisitiveness.
 It’s text is as follows:

 Target 3 banished monsters; shuffle all 3 into the Deck, then draw 1 card.
-You can only activate 1 “Pot of Avidity” per turn.
+You can only activate 1 “Pot of Acquisitiveness” per turn.

-The final card that I’d like to talk about in this post is the ritual monster/ hand trap Sauravus, the Crowned Ancient Sage.
+The final card that I’d like to talk about in this post is the ritual monster/ hand trap Sauravis, the Ancient and Ascended.
 The text is as follows:

 You can Ritual Summon this card with “Fairy’s Blessing”.
 During either player’s turn, when your opponent activates a card or effect that targets a monster(s) you control: You can discard this card; negate the activation.
 During either player’s turn, when your opponent would Special Summon a monster(s): You can return this card on the field to the hand; negate the Summon, and if you do, banish that monster(s).